Gkiokan/hb-store-cdn-server/README.md

 - [x] Maps file paths correctly, even with special character and empty spaces
 - [x] List of found files with preview of icon0 and information
 - [x] Dead simple usage
+- [x] Add Button for "update my settings.ini" (update of HB-Store Settings by one click)
+- [x] Add Button for "Get HB-Store logs" (retrieve the logs by one click)
+- [x] Configuration Validation

 ## ToDo
-- [ ] Add Button for "update my settings.ini" (update of HB-Store Settings by one click)
-- [ ] Add Button for "Get HB-Store logs" (retrieve the logs by one click)
+- [ ] Tweaks

 ## How To
 1.)
 Selct your IP and choose a Port